EloyEMC/astro-author-box/README.md

 # Author Box for Astro

 This project provides an **Author Box** component for Astro, designed to automatically display author information for blog posts.
 The component fetches author data based on the `author` field in your Markdown post's frontmatter and displays it in a custom box on your site.

+## SEO Friendly

+This component is SEO friendly, I have added the "person" schema to enhance the EEAT "Experience, Expertise, Authoritativeness and Trustworthiness".

 ## Features